DHSI 2014 offerings include the following. Fees for the 2014 DHSI are available here.

 Digitisation Fundamentals and their ApplicationRobin Davies and Michael Nixon

-[This offering has 6 spots remaining (29 November)] For those new to the digitization field, this offering conveys skills necessary to bring real-world objects -- text, image, sound, video -- into a digital space, and then employ digital tools to further explore and strengthen those objects.
+[This offering is now full (16 January)] For those new to the digitization field, this offering conveys skills necessary to bring real-world objects -- text, image, sound, video -- into a digital space, and then employ digital tools to further explore and strengthen those objects.
 Participants are encouraged to incorporate their own interests and materials into the workshops and lab activities of the course, and will build a personalized online document to house their newly digitized media.
 Assuming only basic computing competency, a hands-on format will quickly introduce participants to digitization project planning and management, data storage requirements, archival standards, and best practices in digitization and distribution.

 Fundamentals of Programming/Coding for Human(s|ists)John Simpson